In winter, having the boiler serviced should be a priority

 While that cost might look affordable, you could be faced with recurring faults and multiple bills.
 By contrast, you could get a new boiler installed for £1,600 – saving you money not only on repair bills, but also on your energy bills.’

-Boiler insurance – or broader ‘home emergency cover‘ – are options.
+Boiler insurance – or broader ‘home emergency plans‘ – are options.
 But as such policies are often riddled with exclusions, a better bet may be to self-insure by putting aside a monthly sum in an easy-access savings account to dip into when a problem arises.
 A radiator full of trapped air only operates at half power so you need to check all are bled fully.

 Put draught excluders in front of doorways, and buy foam and rubber strips to fill gaps in doors and windows.
 You can also buy extra flaps or brushes to add to letter boxes to keep out cold air.
 Lag any pipes and water tanks in exposed areas such as lofts, cellars and garages to prevent pipes freezing and bursting.
 Also fix dripping taps.
 Dan Simpson, from insurer Direct Line, says: ‘Leave the heating on at around 15 degrees.
 Locate your stopcock and learn how to turn off the water supply in the event of an emergency.’